In Response to IEXC on LinkedIn Re Situation in Ukraine and Solutions

 In fact, Russia should take that same position with every single nation within its sphere of influence.
 If other countries and businesses want to invest hundreds of billion of dollars into these former Soviet republics, Russia should strongly encourage it while at the same time developing and preparing to offer Russian products and services to these former satellite countries.
 The world knows that Russia has produced some of the best scientists in the world and that technology is indeed their strongest suit.

 As well, Russia could very well send a "clear, unmistakable and unambiguous" message to NATO that Russia will not, under any circumstances, allow any of its next-door neighbor countries to join NATO and that any current or future discussions in that regard will be grounds for Russia to militarily intervene.
-Russia, in turn, could formally reciprocate with a friendship treaty with each neighbor that guarantees that Russia will never militarily intervene in their country as long as they do not join any military alliance that has its missiles pointed at Russia and refrain from participating in any hostile and harmful acts (such as sanctions) against Russia.
-That would solve the problem of worrying about NATO sneaking up on and slowly trying to encircle Russia - which can only be for one reason.

 With respect to how the restoration of Crimea to Russia, its rightful owner, was handled, it should not have been linked to the "coup d'etat" which occurred in Kiev.
 By definition, all "coup d'etats" are unconstitutional.
-But nonetheless, whether or not it was unconstitutional, that is still an internal matter which should be left to Ukrainians.
+Nonetheless, whether or not it was unconstitutional, that is still an internal matter which should be left to Ukrainians.

 As to whether Russians living in Ukraine were in mortal danger, that is somewhat debatable and highly suspect, to say the least, although there was a great deal of anti-Russia sentiment and resentment in Kiev.